firdawsbenahmed/SIFT/README.md

 # SIFT
-extract SIFT features from a flower image dataset, split the dataset into training and testing sets, and use the KNN algorithm to classify flowers based on their SIFT features.
+extract SIFT features from a flower image dataset, split the dataset into training and testing sets, and use the KNN algorithm to classify flowers based on their SIFT features. the link to download the flowers dataset : https://www.kaggle.com/datasets/imsparsh/flowers-dataset